shawndaniel/evernote-exporter/README.md

 This script basically exports all of your Evernote notes into a hierarchical directory structure based on your notebooks and notebook stacks.
 Additional features include converting all note syntax to markdown text or Zim Wiki syntax (to import into Zim Wiki).

-If your like me, then over the years you may have already accumulated thousands of notes categorized by a lot of notebooks (in my case ~70) into Evernote, and without any export/import solution for __notebooks & stacks__ in existence (that I'm aware of), this script may be of some help.
+If your like me, then over the years you may have already accumulated thousands of notes categorized by a lot of notebooks (in my case ~70), and without any export/import solution for __notebooks & stacks__ in existence (that I'm aware of), this script may be of some help.

 Why Import to Zim Wiki?
 (Optional)